vadimtsushko/objectory/README.md

 Now you may run browser tests and blog example (port of server-side example to browser) both in Dartium and as JavaScript.
 JavaScript launches do not require any special setup.

+See also clone of Dart WebComponents [TodoMVC sample application with added by Objectory persistency](https://github.com/vadimtsushko/todomvc_objectory_indexeddb)

 See [Quick tour](https://github.com/vadimtsushko/objectory/blob/master/doc/quick_tour.md) for futher information